 Your egg donor can be known or anonymous.
 Each country has its own regulations and laws for egg donation and the local laws will apply to your treatment.

 Infertility Aide works with multiple egg banks, clinics, and agents to provide you the best options for egg donors.
 Your donor may also be someone from your family or friends, who is willing to go through the procedure and donate her eggs for you.

 Whether she comes from an agency or from your circles, an egg donor must meet certain criteria to be accepted for the program.

 - Be physically and emotionally healthy

-- Not be indulging in excessive alcohol or smoking
+- Not indulge in excessive alcohol, drugs, smoking

 - Be willing to undergo medical examination

 Egg donors are usually are screened for health and psychological problems and are willing to share their eggs for a small compensation.
 Some egg banks have a very strict selection criteria, which includes the donor’s family background and genetic screening as well.